f-roof/.github/profile/README.md

 __Single-layer multi-function (solar energy provider and agricultural) roof__

-The purpose of the __F-Roof__ is to provide the following:
+The purpose of the __F-Roof__ is to:

 - Protect the house from rain and snow.
-- Provide solar energy to the house.
+- Provide electrical energy to the house.
 - Provide food (vegetables) for the house's inhabitants.
 - Utilize a minimal amount of materials (solar panels and plant pots have a dual purpose: they provide energy/food and make the roof's structure).